Jauq/The-Tech-Academy/Live Project/README.md

 # MVC-Code-First-Snippets

 These are snippets of my code on an MVC Code First Project, due to the nature of the project I will not be able to release its entirety here.
 However, I will thoroughly explain the purpose of each snippet within this README.
-I have excluded parts of original files that do not pertain to my work, and since these files won't work on their own anyway the excluded code shouldn't be a bother.

 Synopsis of the project at hand: It's a website, or a dashboard, to help students attending The Tech Academy Bootcamp to keep track of their Job hunting progress and process.
 Of course, this project will have changed since I worked on it, so this code is likely out of date.

+The images are screenshots of the various pages I worked on, I've added custom notes in dark boxes with white arial text and arrows.

 Here is a rundown of the files (Note: the names of some files have been changed for the purpose of personal organization):